Galilean moons

-They are among the largest objects in the Solar System with the exception of the Sun and the eight planets, with radii greater than any of the dwarf planets.
-Ganymede is the largest moon in the Solar System, and is even bigger than the planet Mercury, though only around half as massive.
-The three inner moons—Io, Europa, and Ganymede—are in a 4:2:1 orbital resonance with each other.
-While the Galilean moons are spherical, all of Jupiter's much smaller remaining moons have irregular forms because of their weaker self-gravitation.
+They are planetary-mass moons and among the largest objects in the Solar System.
+All four, along with Titan, Triton, and Earth's Moon, are larger than any of the Solar System's dwarf planets.
+The largest, Ganymede, is the largest moon in the Solar System and surpasses the planet Mercury in size (though not mass).
+Callisto is only slightly smaller than Mercury in size; the smaller ones, Io and Europa, are about the size of the Moon.
+The three inner moons — Io, Europa, and Ganymede — are in a 4:2:1 orbital resonance with each other.
+While the Galilean moons are spherical, all of Jupiter's remaining moons have irregular forms because they are too small for their self-gravitation to pull them into spheres.

-The Galilean moons were observed in either 1609 or 1610 when Galileo made improvements to his telescope, which enabled him to observe celestial bodies more distinctly than ever.
-Galileo's observations showed the importance of the telescope as a tool for astronomers by proving that there were objects in space that cannot be seen by the naked eye.
-The discovery of celestial bodies orbiting something other than Earth dealt a serious blow to the then-accepted Ptolemaic world system, a geocentric theory in which everything orbits around Earth.
+The Galilean moons are named after Galileo Galilei, who observed them in either December 1609 or January 1610, and recognized them as satellites of Jupiter in March 1610; they remained the only known moons of Jupiter until the discovery of the fifth largest moon of Jupiter Amalthea in 1892.
+Galileo initially named his discovery the Cosmica Sidera ("Cosimo's stars") or Medicean Stars, but the names that eventually prevailed were chosen by Simon Marius.
+Marius discovered the moons independently at nearly the same time as Galileo, 8 January 1610, and gave them their present individual names, after mythological characters that Zeus seduced or abducted, which were suggested by Johannes Kepler in his Mundus Jovialis, published in 1614.
+Their discovery showed the importance of the telescope as a tool for astronomers by proving that there were objects in space that cannot be seen by the naked eye.
+The discovery of celestial bodies orbiting something other than Earth dealt a serious blow to the then-accepted (among educated Europeans) Ptolemaic world system, a geocentric theory in which everything orbits around Earth.